QUBIP/aurora/README.md

 ## Acknowledgements

-This work has been developed within the QUBIP project (<https://www.qubip.eu>), funded by the European Union under the Horizon Europe framework programme [grant agreement no. 101119746](https://doi.org/10.3030/101119746).
+This work has been developed as part of the QUBIP project (<https://www.qubip.eu>), funded by the European Union under the Horizon Europe framework programme [grant agreement no. 101119746](https://doi.org/10.3030/101119746).